PrintersForAnts/MetalBoop/README.md

 ## 7. Beta issues/changelog
 > [!NOTE]
-> Marked issues will be fixed in following version.
+> Marked issues will be fixed in the following version.

+_Currently no known/reported issues in latest version._

+### Beta RC2 fixes:
 - [x] https://github.com/PrintersForAnts/MetalBoop/issues/1 Dragon hotend: small part of silicone sock needs to be cut for MetalBoop to fully fit.